 Section 9: Presiding Officer and Record Keeping

-The President shall call each meeting of the members to order, and shall act as chairperson over their meeting.
-The Secretary shall keep a record of the proceedings of all members’ meetings, shall attest such records by signing them, and shall submit such signed record to the Executive Director within thirty days of the meeting.
+The President shall call each meeting of the members to order and shall act as chairperson over their meeting.
+The Secretary shall keep a record of the proceedings of all members’ meetings, shall attest such records by signing them, and shall submit such signed record to the Executive Director within 30 days of the meeting.

 Section 10: Order of Business

-The following order of business shall be observed as appropriate at annual and special meetings of the members;
+The Governing Board shall observe the following order of business as appropriate at annual and special meetings of the members:

 1. Ascertaining that a quorum is present

-2. Reading, correction, and approval of minutes of previous meeting
+2. Reading, correcting and approving minutes of previous meeting

 3. Reports of officers